Flone-dnb/nameless-engine/README.md

     }

 private:
-    /// Contains item ID as a key and item amount (in the inventory) as a value.
+    /// Contains pairs of "item ID" - "item amount" (in the inventory).
+    /// We could instead use `std::string` as the key for storing GUIDs, this is just an example.
     RPROPERTY(Serialize)
     std::unordered_map<unsigned long long, unsigned long long> items;